Exeter-Diabetes/CPRD-Cohort-scripts/02-Prevalent/README.md

 The prevalent cohort consists of those actively registered on 01/02/2020 who have a diabetes diagnosis before/on this date, and who have linked HES records (with n_patid_hes<=20).

+In addition to the 'template scripts' in the upper directory of this repository, the prevalent cohort additionally uses an 'all_patid_townsend_deprivation_score.R' script to estimate Townsend Deprivation Scores from IMD scores (used for QRISK2 and QDiabetes-Heart Failure scores), and a 'medications' script to define diabetes and blood pressure scripts relative to the index date.
+In addition to defining age and duration of diabetes at index date as in the template version, the 'final_merge' script also calculates QRISK2 (2017; 5-year and 10-year) and QDiabetes-Heart Failure (2015) scores at index date.
+See below for script overview.

 ## Script overview

-The below diagram shows the R scripts (in grey boxes) used to create the final cohorts (at-diagnosis, prevalent, and treatment response).
+The below diagram shows the R scripts (in grey boxes) used to create the prevalent cohort.

 ```mermaid
 graph TD;